 • Color vision is screened for 1st grade boys.

-If at any time you question your child's hearing, vision, height or weight, feel free to contact the health office.
+If at any time you question your child's hearing or vision, feel free to contact the health office.

-It is important to bring the referral form to your child’s appointment and ask the examiner to complete it and return it to school.
+It is important to bring the referral letter to your child’s appointment and ask the examiner to complete it and return it to school.